 • That you can skilfully write notated music for instruments

-If we’ve invited you to an interview and the workshop then we like your music and we want to know more.
+If we invite you to an interview then we like your music and we want to know more.
 We will talk about your music but this is not the most important feature of this stage.
 We’re building a section – the composers spend a lot of time together – so we’re looking for personalities that can work together and represent composition in the NYO.

 The main things we’re looking for are:

-We don't have any particular expecations here.
-We want to know what you're passionate about whatever it may be.
+We don't have any particular expectations here.
+We want to know what you're passionate about, whatever it may be.
 Think about the music you listen to most and how this affects what you write.

 We provide plenty of opportunities for NYO composers to write and be heard.
 We also ask you to take the initiative for these projects.
 We want to see how the music you’ve heard and the skills you’ve learnt about on the NYO residencies has affected your music elsewhere.

-If you don’t have any then this wont mean you can’t join the section and we don’t audition composers on their playing.
+If you don’t have any then this doesn’t mean you can’t join the section.
 However, we would like to know what instruments you have and how well you can play them.
 Be honest!
 We might be able to make some great music with some rudimentary skills or record sounds from your instruments for electronic music.
-As well as traditional orchestral instruments it could also be; synths, guitars, toy instruments, electronic gadgets, mouth organs, hand held percussion… anything you can think of.
+As well as traditional orchestral instruments, in the past we have made much exciting and beautiful music with synths, guitars, toy instruments, electronic gadgets, mouth organs, hand-held percussion… anything you can think of.

 We would like as many people to apply and if you’re not sure about anything above, don’t let it put you off; just go for it!